Space U Odyssey

 • Dark urine and/or decreased urine production

 (Source) In high temperatures, kids don’t sweat as much as adults do, so it’s harder for them to cool off.
 This makes them more susceptible to dehydration and heat exhaustion.
 As a guideline, when it's hot, encourage at least 4 ounces of fluid every 15-20 minutes (that's 16 oz every merit badge period).
-Show the Scout before camp how much fluid their water bottle holds and advise them on how many water bottles they should drink every day.
+Show the camper before camp how much fluid their water bottle holds and advise them on how many water bottles they should drink every day.

 Personal Possessions